Male Breast Reduction

 What are the surgical options for male breast reduction?

-During your male breast reduction procedure, Dr. Fisher will place small incisions around your nipple, in the chest wall, and/or underneath the armpit.
+During your male breast reduction procedure, our surgeons will place small incisions around your nipple, in the chest wall, and/or underneath the armpit.
 The size and location of the incisions will depend on the amount of tissue that needs to be removed.
-In your consultation, Dr. Fisher will discuss with you the location and size of the scars so you will know what to expect.
+In your consultation, our surgeons will discuss with you the location and size of the scars so you will know what to expect.

 What is recovery like from male breast reduction?